chinh1402/chinh1402/README.md

 Web Developer
 -------------

-I'm a 4th years undergrad college student, fighting for a spot in the tech industry
+I'm a 4th years undergrad college student, and I have won a spot as a ReactJS dev

 * 🌍  I'm based in Viet Nam
-* ✉️  You can contact me at [job.ndchinh2003@gmail.com](mailto:job.ndchinh2003@gmail.com)
+* ✉️  You can contact me at [ndchinh2003@gmail.com](mailto:ndchinh2003@gmail.com)
-* 🧠  I'm learning NodeJS
+* 🧠  I'm currently doing random things

 ### Skills